godotengine/godot-docs/classes/class_texturebutton.rst

 | *Getter* | get_click_mask()      |
 +----------+-----------------------+

-Pure black and white Bitmap image to use for click detection.
+Pure black and white :ref:`BitMap<class_BitMap>` image to use for click detection.
 On the mask, white pixels represent the button's clickable area.
 Use it to create buttons with curved shapes.

 .. _class_TextureButton_texture_disabled: